sotaa/app-platform-be/project-task.list.md

 * ~~Add db seeder.~~
     * ~~Add super admin role with all available permissions.~~
     * ~~Add Tad user as default user based on config file.~~
+* Add routes for all controllers and remove TSOA dependencies.
 * Add get user role and permissions to roles controller.
 * Add role controller tests.
 * Rewrite the failing with auth error tests to pass.